borzunov/remoteink/README.md

 `Ctrl`+`Alt`+`Num 5` &ndash; Reset frame relative position to default

-Also you can zoom visible image.
+Also, you can zoom the visible image.
 Scale is stored separately for each window and different modes (default scale for each mode can be changed in the config).
-Default scale for mode with disabled window tracking is so small that you can see entire desktop.
-So this mode can be used if you want to switch between windows using mouse, move windows, look on a desktop panels or a system tray.
+Default scale for a mode with disabled window tracking is so small that you can see the entire desktop.
+So this mode can be used if you want to switch between windows using mouse, move windows, look on desktop panels or the system tray.

 `Ctrl`+`Alt`+`Num 3`/`9` &ndash; Zoom

 `Ctrl`+`Alt`+`Num 1` &ndash; Reset scale to default for this mode

-If an opened window doesn't fit into the reader's screen, you can adjust window size to this.
+If an opened window doesn't fit into the reader's screen, you can adjust window size as necessary.

 `Ctrl`+`Alt`+`Num 7` &ndash; Adjust window size (if possible)

 Some additional opportunities are available.
-Generally using mouse via slow reader's screen is inconvinient, but there is a cursor capturing mode when the cursor becomes visible and its movement is bounded in the captured frame.
+Generally usage of a mouse via the slow reader's screen is inconvinient, but there is a cursor capturing mode when the cursor becomes visible and its movement is bounded in the captured frame.

 `Ctrl`+`Alt`+`Num Del` &ndash; Toggle cursor capturing

-Also there is opportinity to invert screen colors, but shorcut for it is disabled by default.
+Also, there's an opportinity to invert screen colors, but a shorcut for it is disabled by default.

 Configuration
 -------------

-Different settings (such as shortcuts scheme, server's port or maximal FPS value) can be changed in `/etc/remoteinkd/config.ini`.
+Different settings (such as a shortcuts scheme, server's port or maximal FPS value) can be changed in `/etc/remoteinkd/config.ini`.
 The config has comments that help you to understand purpose and format of each option.

 The password's hash is stored in `/etc/remoteinkd/passwd` and can be changed using command: